Responsible AI

 Creating Human-AI Collaboration Workflows

 Automation boundaries should reflect risk levels associated with different security actions.
 Low-risk activities like initial triage might operate fully autonomously, while high-impact actions like blocking critical business systems require human approval.
 These graduated autonomy levels balance efficiency with appropriate human oversight.
+Organizations deploying agentic AI within their SOCs should define these boundaries with particular care, as autonomous agents by design operate with greater independence than traditional automation.

 Enhanced Trust and Adoption